PIXELSTURM/leap42.3-rr2680-module/README.md

 # leap42.3-rr2680-module

-Grab the fixed sources from uberDoward and fix the kernel-check:
+Grab the fixed sources (driverfs_dev) from uberDoward and fix the kernel-check:

 Inside os_linux.c